CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-download.md

 # Downloading folders and files
 You can download folders or individual files from SD Connect.
-Files and folders are automatically decrypted after download is complete.
+Files and folders are automatically decrypted during download.

 ## Downloading folder
 1. Find correct folder from All folders tab.